French Guiana at the CONCACAF Gold Cup: Group stage

-The Florent Malouda Incident
+Florent Malouda incident

 French Guiana's second group match at the 2017 Gold Cup against Honduras ended 0–0, but was later counted as a 3–0 win to Honduras.
 The reason was the fielding of 37-year-old veteran Florent Malouda, who played 80 international matches for France between 2004 and 2012.

 Commonly, a player who has played a competitive match for one international team can no longer be fielded by a second.
 However, French Guiana was not a FIFA member.
 As such, they were able to field Malouda at the 2017 Caribbean Cup – which is not an official FIFA tournament – without repercussions.

 In spite of a precedent case at the 2007 Gold Cup, when former French international Jocelyn Angloma represented Guadeloupe, Guiana was threatened to have their matches counted as forfeit if they were to field Malouda.
 Unsure of the legal situation, Guiana coach Jaïr Karam left Malouda benched in their first group match against Canada.

 For the second match, Karam was optimistic, saying: "Now that we’re sure about our legal situation, we’ve decided to go fight, and it’s a fight we’re going to win."
 Malouda played as captain in the next match and led Guiana to a 0–0 against Honduras – a respectable result for the French territory.
 On July 14, the day of their final group match against Costa Rica, CONCACAF announced in a statement that Honduras had been awarded a 3–0 victory.
 In addition, French Guiana were fined an undisclosed amount and Malouda received a two-match stadium ban.